jasim-tech/Titanic-dataset/README.md

 # Titanic-dataset
-Data explority analysis
+Data explority analysis,
-Missing data handle
+Missing data handle and
 Graphical analysis and prediction of Titanic dataset